aodn/training/AMSA2025/Notebooks/README.md

 To run this code in `R` or `Python`, you will need to have the S3 URL address for the dataset of your interest.
 For this example, we are using the *Moorings Hourly time-series product* dataset, but you can simply replace the S3 URL address with the one for the dataset you want to access.

-You can get this URL following the instructions in the [Searching for datasets via STAC](#searching-for-datasets-via-stac) section above.

 <details>